hsbc/pyratings/CONTRIBUTING.md

 - Explain the behavior you would expect and the actual behavior.
 - Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
 This usually includes your code.
-For good bug reports you should isolate the problem and create a reduced test case.
+For good bug reports, you should isolate the problem and create a reduced test case.
 - Provide the information you collected in the previous section.